-I am Chief Neural Network Scientist at Databricks, where I lead the Mosaic Research lab.
-Our team of more than 30 research scientists empirically studies how neural networks learn with the goal of making it more efficient to train modern generative AI models like LLMs and diffusion models.
+I am Chief AI Scientist at Databricks, where I lead the research team.
 I arrived via Databricks' $1.3B acquisition of MosaicML, where I was a member of the founding team.
 I completed my PhD in computer science at MIT in 2023.
 You can find my research on Google Scholar.
 I live in New York City, and I travel frequently to San Francisco and Washington, DC.

 Research